xpufx/freenas-alerta/README.md

 Add FreeNAS/TrueNAS Cron tak as:

-Put midclt_alerts.sh and .secrets in <PATH TO SOME LOCATION>
+Put freenas-alerta.sh and .secrets in <PATH TO SOME LOCATION>
 cd <PATH TO SOME LOCATION>/bin/cron && /bin/bash ./midclt_alerts.sh